GuenterQuast/PhyPiDAQ/Documentation_en.md

 *Fig. 39*: **Photo effect** Charging of a capacitor on a vacuum photocell for different wavelengths of the incident light
                     ![Figure 39](Hardware/Fotos/photo_1.png)

-*Fig. 40*: **Photoeffect** Counter voltage versus frequency of light plotted
-with linear regression.
-The slope corresponds to the ratio *h/e*.
+*Fig. 40*: **Photoeffect** Saturation voltage versus frequency of light.
+The slope of the straight line, obtained via linear regression, corresponds to the ratio *h/e*.
                     ![Figure 40](Hardware/Fotos/photo_2.png)